saibotsivad/json-schema-to-markdown/test/markdown/simple-definition.md

 The color of pants.

-The object is an enum, with one of the following required items:
+The object is an enum, with one of the following required values:

 * `red`
 * `white`